 Once an application is submitted to the School students are encouraged to contact potential supervisors as soon as possible.

 Thesis and project topics are chosen after discussion with supervisors.
 The amount of flexibility allowed in pursuing a particular topic will vary according to the supervisor's needs and interests.
 Projects are expected to be completed over one term.
 Where progress has not been satisfactory at the end of two terms, supervision may be withdrawn.
 Theses are encouraged to be completed at the end of twelve months of graduate study, but students often choose to do more than the minimal work required for a satisfactory thesis, and consequently may take longer to finish.

 Candidates with an exceptionally good academic record in a field outside of computer science may be considered for admission into our graduate program as graduate preparatory students.

-A graduate preparatory student is accepted to the graduate program (usually the M.Sc. program) with a supervisor, but is required to pass some or all of the courses listed below.
+A graduate preparatory student is accepted to the graduate program (usually the M.Sc. program) with a supervisor, but is required to pass some of the courses listed below.
 The set of required courses is determined in consultation with the Graduate Admissions Chair.
 In the first year, a graduate preparatory student takes some of the undergraduate courses listed below, as determined, and some graduate courses.
 Depending on how many undergraduate courses are required, funding may not start until the second or third term.

 Candidates may apply to be qualifying students.
 A qualifying student takes the same required courses as a graduate preparatory student (above) but is not admitted as a graduate student, does not have a supervisor, and does not receive funding.
 A qualifying student may apply to the graduate program after completing the required courses, but acceptance is not guaranteed.